Hashtag Web3 Logo

 Has Developer Activity in Web3 Really Slowed Down?
 A Nuanced Look

 An analysis of the narrative that Web3 developer activity is slowing down.
-We look beyond the headline numbers to understand the trends, the noise, and the future of building in crypto.
+We look beyond the headline numbers to understand the trends, the noise, and.

 Beyond the Headlines: Has Web3 Developer Activity Really Slowed Down?